1971Merlin/TMON/README.md

 **DATA xxxx** - Interactively Input data into memory.
 Input one hex byte at a time; the value input is stored to the CADDR memory location.
 Enter Q to quit input mode.
 See full description of DATA mode, above.

-**FILL xxxx yyyy nn** - Fill memory between adress xxxx and yyyy with data nn. note: Fill range must be at least 2 bytes long.
+**FILL xxxx yyyy nn** - Fill memory between address xxxx and yyyy with data nn. note: Fill range must be at least 2 bytes long.
 Does not do any checks for safely - use with caution, as you can overwite any area of memory including TMON itself.

 ### Test & Informational commands